Page Contents

 - The Toronto Transit Commission (TTC) runs buses, subway trains, and streetcars that can be used to travel from Pearson Airport to New College.
 You can plan your TTC trip using their Trip Planner.

 - Students also use the UP Express, which is an affordable express train that runs from Pearson Airport to Union Station every 15 minutes.
-If students take the Express to Bloor Station, they can then switch to the Bloor-Danforth subway line 2 and travel east to Spadina Station, which is just north of New College.
+If students take the UP Express to Bloor Station, they can then switch to the Bloor-Danforth subway line 2 and travel east to Spadina Station, which is just north of New College.

 - Many students use the rideshare service Uber or taxis.
 You can find information about locating taxis at Pearson Airport by visiting their website.